AqwamCreates/DataPredict/docs/index.md

 * Attribution is required when using this library.

 * A separate agreement is needed for commercial use (both internally and externally).
 This is applicable to companies (or individuals if none) with a revenue of at least $500 in a lifetime, or a player base of at least 100 players in a game, or those engaged in business-to-business activities.

-Otherwise, you are required to follow the "Commercial Use Conditions" in Terms And Conditions.
+* If you or your company is applicable and do not want a separate agreement, then you are required to follow the "Commercial Use Conditions" in Terms And Conditions.

 * Plus some more stuff...